wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 `providers` is a dictionary, the keys are namespaces, the values are dictionaries with provider information.
 It specifies how to install and use variant providers.
-A provider information dictionary must be declared in `pyproject.toml` for every supported variant namespace.
+A provider information dictionary must be declared in `pyproject.toml` for every variant namespace supported by the package.
 It must be copied to `variant.json` as-is, including data for providers that are not used in the particular wheel.

-A provider information dictionary can contain the following keys:
+A provider information dictionary may contain the following keys:

 - `enable-if: str`: An environment marker defining when the plugin should be used.
 If the environment marker does not match the running environment, the provider will be disabled and the variants using its properties